6-minute read

 Each platform offers different formats for posting your content, for example simple photo ads to video ads and carousel ads (in which your audience can click through a series of products all in the same ad).

-Each platform also has advanced tools for tracking performance, which encourages testing and experimentation.
+You’ll also have access to advanced tools for tracking performance, which encourages testing and experimentation.
 While video ads might work well for one business, they could fall flat for another.

 So when you’re starting out, it’s useful to take a ‘test and learn’ approach and record your results.
 Eventually, you’ll have enough data to optimise your ads, from the best time of day to post to the ideal types of content that resonate with your audience.